Irvine E-Scooter Accident Lawyer

 An Irvine Personal Injury Lawyer Can Help

-An E-scooter is much different than an old fashioned scooter.
+An e-scooter is much different than an old fashioned scooter.
 Let’s clarify the difference first.
 E-scooters are not propelled by a rider’s momentum, but by an electric motor.
-E-scooters can easily travel up to 15 miles per hour, and therefore have the potential to cause injuries and property damage due to their increased speeds if a rider is not careful.
+E-scooters can easily travel up to 15 miles per hour, and, therefore, have the potential to cause injuries and property damage due to their increased speeds if a rider is not careful.

-It makes more sense to say that there are very few specific E-scooter laws.
-This likely will change soon and is changing as we speak.
+It makes more sense to say that there are very few specific e-scooter laws.
 However, the California state assembly passed a bill in 2018 to add clarity regarding the legality of scooter usage.
 This bill offers individual cities the opportunity to pass laws that make sense for their communities.
 However, there are a few regulations that are now set in place.

-- Ride on the sidewalk.
+- Not ride on the sidewalk.

 It is also important to understand scooter user agreements and liability.
-An E-scooter user agreement can be used to determine liability in an E-scooter accident.
-All E-scooter users must sign an agreement, and these agreements are legally binding.
+An e-scooter user agreement can be used to determine liability in an e-scooter accident.
+All e-scooter users must sign an agreement, and these agreements are legally binding.

-Unsurprisingly, an E-scooter agreement limits a company’s liability after an accident.
+Unsurprisingly, an e-scooter agreement limits a company’s liability after an accident.
 For example, consider Lime’s user agreement, which:

 - Requires riders to follow traffic laws, but doesn’t specify which laws or how to follow them.

-- Forces riders to claim enough competency and physical fitness to ride an E-scooter.
+- Forces riders to claim enough competency and physical fitness to ride an e-scooter.

-- Requires riders to perform extensive safety inspections before going for a ride, and worse, disclaims liability for defective E-scooters.
+- Requires riders to perform extensive safety inspections before going for a ride, and worse, disclaims liability for defective e-scooters.

-compensatory damages that any other type of personal injury claim will qualify for such as, emotional distress, medical bills, property loss, lost wages, and more.
+Once liability has been determined, an e-scooter accident victim may be entitled to receive compensatory damages that any other type of personal injury claim will qualify for, such as emotional distress, medical bills, property loss, lost wages, and more.

-If you have suffered injuries after an E-scooter accident in the city of Irvine due to negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
-An Irvine E-scooter accident attorney at West Coast Trial Lawyers can help you recover compensation for your losses.
+If you have suffered injuries after an e-scooter accident in the city of Irvine due to negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
+An Irvine e-scooter accident attorney at West Coast Trial Lawyers can help you recover compensation for your losses.